Learn About Aplastic Anemia

 If you know little or nothing about this rare and dreadful disease, please take a few minutes to learn about it.

 Aplastic anemia is a rare blood disease in which bone marrow and the hematopoietic stem cells (red cells, white cells and platelets) are damaged.

 This disease can be moderate, severe or very severe.
 People with severe or very severe aplastic anemia are at risk for life-threatening infections or bleeding.
-With prompt and proper care, most people who have aplastic anemia can be successfully treated.
-The only cure for aplastic anemia is a bone marrow transplant.
+The only current "cure" for aplastic anemia is a bone marrow transplant.

 It can strike at any age regardless of race or gender.
 However, it is diagnosed more often in children, young adults and older adults.
 It also appears more often in Asian-Americans.
 Each year, between 600 and 900 people in the U.S. learn that they have aplastic anemia.

 Team Watience’s goal is to raise awareness of aplastic anemia and the need for bone marrow research.
 You can show financial and spiritual support by purchasing Hadi’s Crew T-shirts and long-sleeve shirts from this site, or coffee and espresso from Weird Brothers Coffee (weirdbrothers.com) and Hadi Cakes at Jenny Cakes Bakery (jennycakesbakery.net)